juliankay/FakeGPS/README.md

 FakeGPS is a Windows driver which allows the user to provide geolocation information without a physical GPS device.

+**Note: in order to use FakeGPS please download [the released binary](https://github.com/juliankay/FakeGPS/releases), not the source code.**

 ## Why?
 Windows 10 includes Cortana, a digital assistant which can help you with location based reminders.
 When there is no GPS device the location services in Windows will try to guess where you are geographically using other means like Wi-Fi or IP address.